Tito Lara: Los Hispanos

 In 1955, Lara joined one of Puerto Rico's renowned quartets Los Hispanos and made his television début with them and singers, Ida Claudio, and Sonia Noemí on "El Show Ford", broadcast by Telemundo, the television station owned and operated by Ángel Ramos.
 His extraordinary vocal range allowed him to replace any of the members of Los Hispanos when one of them was unable to perform.
 On January 11, 1965, the group began a seven-year participation in the televised part of the Festival Sultana, a show produced by Paquito Cordero.
-Lara and Los Hispanos travelled and performed in the United States, the Dominican Republic, Panamá, Perú, Venezuela and Chile.
+Lara and Los Hispanos travelled and performed in the United States, the Dominican Republic, Panama, Peru, Venezuela and Chile.
 Lara enrolled in the Music Conservatory of Puerto Rico and in 1970 earned his bachelor's degree, specializing in trumpet-playing.
 He formed a duo with María Esther Ortiz called Los Dos and also founded the Allegro 72 group, which, among others, included Luis Antonio Cosme.
 Lara performed with Allegro 72 at Carnegie Hall, New York, and at various television stations.
 Some members of Allegro 72 who went on to gain fame were Lunna, Ángel "Cucco" Peña, Dagmar Rivera and Alyce Gracia.

 Later years

 Lara began to have problems with his health in 1978, suffering a stroke which was complicated by his diabetes.
 In 1979, he underwent an open-heart surgery procedure from which he recuperated and shortly after returned to Puerto Rico.
 There he underwent conversion to Christianity and joined a Protestant church.

-After his conversion, he continued singing sacred music almost exclusively, collaborating with singers such as the magnificent mezzo-soprano Maribel Soto, recording with her a Spanish adaptation of Sandi Patty's "More than Wonderful" ("Maravilloso es"); singing in a choir put together by Wisón Torres, Jr. and Leyda E. Colón, founders and directors of the Puerto Rican Christian music group Peregrinos y Extranjeros, for the CD "Buscando aquella ciudad" ("Looking for that city") (Pilgrim Music), and recording two beautiful projects as a soloist.
+After his conversion, he continued singing sacred music almost exclusively, collaborating with singers such as the mezzo-soprano Maribel Soto, recording with her a Spanish adaptation of Sandi Patty's "More than Wonderful" ("Maravilloso es"); singing in a choir put together by Wisón Torres, Jr. and Leyda E. Colón, founders and directors of the Puerto Rican Christian music group Peregrinos y Extranjeros, for the CD "Buscando aquella ciudad" ("Looking for that city") (Pilgrim Music), and recording two projects as a soloist.
 The first one was titled "Él" ("He"); the second one: "Señor Amigo" ("My Lord, my friend").
 Most of the lyrics of his sacred songs talked about grace, eternal live, hope, and love for his Lord, Jesus Christ.
 When visiting churches to sing live or presenting concerts, he always said: "I sing happily because I believe in the words I sing".
 His version in Spanish of the Frankie Laine hit I Believe, titled "Tengo Fe", became his signature song.

 He also participated in "Noche de Gala", a musical variety show hosted by T.V. personality Eddie Miró, for the celebration of Easter, singing the famous duet with Maribel Soto.
 In 1985, Lara participated in the Concierto de Navidad (Christmas Concert) held at the "Luis A. Ferré Center for the Performing Arts" in San Juan.
 In 1986, he held concerts in the Brooklyn Center for the Performing Arts and at the Hostos Center of Culture in the Bronx.
 That year he also recorded his last album, Los Cuatro Ases (The Four Aces).